mendozagit/CodersLinkAssignment/README.md

 ## Technologies and patterns used

 - Backend
-  - Minimal API with .NET 5
+  - Basic API with .NET 5
   - Clean Architecture
   - CQRS with MediatR
   - Validations with FluentValidation